branvu/dbzCode18/README.md

   - Removed K9AutoTime.java op mode.
   - Added MRGyroTest.java op mode (demonstrates how to use MR Gyro Sensor).
   - Added MRRGBExample.java op mode (demonstrates how to use MR Color Sensor).
-  - Added HTRGBExample.java op mode (demonstrates how to use HT legacy color sensor).
+  - Added HTRGBExample.java op mode (demonstrates how to use HT legacy color colorSensor).
   - Added MatrixControllerDemo.java (demonstrates how to use legacy Matrix controller).
  * Updated javadoc documentation.
  * Updated release .apk files for Robot Controller and Driver Station apps.